fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/Syllabus.md

 program must print a suitable message.
 (For the purpose of demonstration, the array sizes M, N, P, and Q can all be less than or equal to 3)
-11. Design, develop and execute a parallel program in C to add, element­wise, two one­dimensional arrays A and B of N integer elements and to store the result in another one­dimensional array C of N integer elements.
+11. Design, develop and execute a parallel program in C to add, elementwise, two onedimensional arrays A and B of N integer elements and to store the result in another onedimensional array C of N integer elements.
 12. Design and develop a function rightrot (x, n) in C that returns the value of the integer x rotated to the right by n bit positions as an